 Quantitative Methods

-I have been involved in teaching quantitative methods for a number of years, including teaching courses, offering workshops on basic and advanced statistical topics, and consulting on individual research projects.
+I have taught quantitative methods for over a decade, including teaching courses, offering workshops on basic and advanced statistical topics, and consulting on individual research projects.

 SOC222 - Measuring the Social World